Explore a Career at The Food Bank of Waterloo Region

 There are jobs and then there are careers!
 Here at The Food Bank, we don’t think of our vacancies as just jobs but as a career opportunity.
 An opportunity to be part of something bigger and do the kind of work that adds up to something meaningful.

-Last year, our employees were part of a team that helped serve over 34,620 people through our Community Food Assistance Network.
-We are proud to have acquired, coordinated, and distributed to our Community Food Assistance Network over 4.7 million pounds of food, providing 250 food hampers and 1830 community meals each day.
+Last year, our employees were part of a team that helped serve more than 40,500 people through our Community Food Assistance Network.
+We are proud to have acquired, coordinated, and distributed to our Network over 5.3 million pounds of food, providing 313 food hampers and 1,850 community meals each day.

 A career at The Food Bank goes beyond meaningful work.
 Employees can challenge themselves, learn new skills and work with an amazing group of motivated, passionate individuals who come together to make up our strong, driven employee team.